bevans2000/bevans2000.github.io/docs/features/entities/resource/index.md

 has_toc: false
 ---
 # Resource
 Resources that can be stored and used for manufacturing and cooking..

+Change via XML
+{: .label .label-green }

 Grouped by Phase.

 [Gas](#A-gas)